-Federal Funds-Highway Administration.
+Federal Funds - Highway Administration.
 The Department receives an average of \$200.0 million annually from the Federal Highway Administration.
 The Department's annual allotment of funds is based on existing and prior year contracts for projects, anticipated new construction, design and engineering costs, and other planning activities such as traffic studies.

-These funds appear in both the Department's capital budget and operating requests.
+These funds appear in both the Department's capital budget and operating request.
 In the Department's capital plan, funds appear in the project labeled Highway Improvement Program.
 This program is prepared seven to nine months in advance of actual receipt of federal funds, which the Department notes can lead to increases or decreases in funding during the state fiscal year.
-The Transportation Improvement Program for the 2013 through 2016 period has been approved by the State Planning Council.
-The following table illustrates the proportion of funding allotted to each program area in the Governor's recommendation.
+The Transportation Improvement Program for the 2013 through 2016 period has been approved by the State Planning